 The Baptist Union in Macedonia includes only a few congregations.
 The most prominent “Good News” Baptist Church of Skopje was founded in 1959 by an indigenous missionary Grozdanov.
-In the 70ties of the 20th century dr. Ivan Grozdanov took over the pastorate from his father.
-The oldest congregation is in Radovish, as it was started at the end of 19th century.
-The communist regime of Yugoslavia hampered any evangelistic activities, but serious obstacles were also caused by natural disasters: a devastating flood in 1962 and an earthquake which totally demolished the city one year later.
+In the 70ties of the 20th-century dr. Ivan Grozdanov took over the pastorate from his father.
+The oldest congregation is in Radovish, as it was started at the end of the 19th century.
+The communist regime of Yugoslavia hampered any evangelistic activities, but serious obstacles were also caused by natural disasters: a devastating flood in 1962 and an earthquake that totally demolished the city one year later.

 Church Planting Project “Radostna Vest” in Strumica

-An indigenous church planter Dimitar works diligently towards establishing a new congragation among the people of Strumica which is 120 km distant from the mother church in Skopje.
-Actually it is a revitalization ministry as there had been a church before but closed about 25 years ago.
-Dimitar has been targeting at new generation of people that may be open to the gospel.
+An indigenous church planter Dimitar works diligently towards establishing a new congregation among the people of Strumica which is 120 km distant from the mother church in Skopje.
+Actually, it is a revitalization ministry as there had been a church before but closed about 25 years ago.
+Dimitar has been targeting a new generation of people that may be open to the gospel.
 He wrote in his recent reports:

-I am greatly encouraged seeing people grow spiritually.
-This has resulted in a baptism of one person in September.
+I am greatly encouraged to see people grow spiritually.
+This has resulted in the baptism of one person in September.
 Our goal is to reach out to the younger generation.
-We plan to start home groups with hope that people in the fellowship may draw closer and invite others.
-We have in our agenda to be more active in social work.
+We plan to start home groups with the hope that people in the fellowship may draw closer and invite others.
+We have on our agenda to be more active in social work.
 I'm in the second year of studies at the Baptist Theological School in Novi Sad, Serbia.